 - Have a bleeding disorder or are on a blood thinner

 - Are immunocompromised or are you on a medicine that affects your immune system.

 - Are pregnant or plan to become pregnant

 - Have received another COVID-19 vaccine.

-The below are side effects that have been reported with the use of the Pfizer-BioNTech COVId-19 vaccine:
+Below are side effects that have been reported with the use of the COVID-19 vaccines: